 Furthermore, we have discussed, how to do surface preparation before the application of white paint on Cedar wood and I have answered some frequently asked questions as well.

-Better to get both primers and paint from the same manufacturer to minimize the issues.
+Better to get both primers and paint from the same manufacturer to minimize compatibility issues.

-So, don’t forget to apply the techniques that you’ve learned in future Cedar woodworking projects.
-Have fun!
+Don’t forget to apply the techniques that you’ve learned in future Cedar woodworking projects.
+Have fun in wood finishing!